 Starting therapy can feel a bit daunting.
 There's nothing worse than going to someone and feeling like that was a big waste of time and money!
 I get it.
 We want to know this will work for sure first and then commit.
 But the challenge is, without doing something, you'll never know what it's really like for yourself.

-Whatever you choose, I encourage a sense of making what you learn be part of the journey to having a better relationship.
+Whatever you choose, I encourage a sense of making what you learn from each step, be part of the journey to having a better relationship.